(Events)

 Rochester, New York

 I organized and launched a student-and-faculty research initiative to study bird-window collisions at the University of Rochester’s River Campus.
-I will oversee a building monitoring study and a community science survey that will last from fall migration into the spring.
-I will analyze the data with students and use it to advocate for bird-safe design standards and retrofits.
+I oversaw a building monitoring study that lasted from fall migration into the spring.
+I analyzed the data with undergraduate and graduate students and used it to advocate for bird-safe design standards and retrofits.

 Image credit: Jim Fry, iNaturalist (2021)